jpmvferreira/gwcatalog/README.md

 ## About
-A Python package and a CLI that generates catalogs of gravitational wave (GW) events from different astrophysical sources, for different observatories.
+A Python package and a CLI that generates catalogs of standard sirens events.

-Currently generates standard siren mock catalogs for LISA, ET and LIGO.
-It also gives you access to the (real) events from the GWTC catalog, where the luminosity distance is obtained directly from the gravitational wave and the redshift estimated using ΛCDM by the LIGO/VIRGO/KAGRA collaboration, with symmetric errors.

-It also provides ease of access to check the underlying redshift and error distributions, used to generate the mock catalogs.
+Currently, it is able to generate the following standard sirens catalogs:
+- GWTC real data (with redshift errors propagated to luminosity distance, which are set to be symmetric)
+- LIGO forecasts
+- LISA forecasts
+- ET forecasts

 ## Table of contents